 Whenever you take a plane to travel somewhere you have an idea of what the interior is going to look like.
-Row upon row of front facing seats if its economy, or some variation of sleeper seats or suites if it’s first class.
-However, the Airbus Group’s Silicon Valley research team (called A3) have imagined a commercial flight layout that can be altered for every journey.
+Row upon row of front-facing seats if its economy, or some variation of sleeper seats or suites if it’s first-class.
+However, the Airbus Group’s Silicon Valley research team (called A3) has imagined a commercial flight layout that can be altered for every journey.

 “Today, if you put a shower on an airplane, that shower’s going to stay there for the next seven to 10 years,” Chua said.
 “With Transpose, you can try something that you think will work out.
 If it works, then great.
 If not, you can change it.”

 The concept seems radical now, but not too long ago, in-flight showers were radical too.
 Before any airline takes the bait, Airbus will have to rigorously test for safety and (most probably) profitability, however as Chua pointed out, Any time you have new types of innovation, whether that’s the premium economy or lie-flat seats, as soon as that becomes something that passengers really want, then the industry shifts pretty radically.”